Rationale and impact

 People at risk of poor outcomes

 There was no evidence that people with a poor prognosis should have different management in terms of the treatment target or the frequency of monitoring.
 However, in the committee's experience RA often responds less well to standard management in this group.
-The committee agreed that the recommendations on treat-to-target with monthly monitoring should ensure that people with a poor prognosis receive effective treatment, but they decided to make a research recommendation to inform future guidance for managing RA in this group.
+The committee agreed that the recommendations on treat-to-target with monthly monitoring should ensure that people with a poor prognosis receive effective treatment, but they decided to make a recommendation for research to inform future guidance for managing RA in this group.

 How the recommendations might affect practice